efrei-paris-sud/lab-one-2019/README.md

  1- upload all codes in this folder.

- 2- Prepare a `README.md` inside and describe the codes and which kind of problem you encountered with.
+ 2- Prepare a `README.md` inside and describe the codes(especially new functions like writeAnalog() ) and which kind of problem you encountered with.

  3- Put the circut's schematics (Connection diagram) inside `README.md`